JustFixNYC/textit-webhook-fun/README.md

   this prototype; a production version would avoid such duplication.

 * There's not really any error handling/reported.
 Unexpected/nonsensical user
-  input is handled, but not e.g. network errors or timeouts.
+  input is handled, but not e.g. network errors/timeouts or assertion failures.

 * Localization isn't addressed at all.